ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :dp:`fls_5kebgodxtqqt`
-An :t:`error propagation expression` is an :t:`expression` that either evaluates to a :t:`value` of its :t:`operand` or returns a value to the next control flow boundary.
+An :dt:`error propagation expression` is an :t:`expression` that either evaluates to a :t:`value` of its :t:`operand` or returns a value to the next control flow boundary.

 :dp:`fls_agyqvyda3rcj`
 See :s:`ErrorPropagationExpression`.